kasbst/puttystorm/README.md

  - Vertical split screen (Activate - CTRL + F1 | Deactivate - CTRL + F2)

 ### ToDo
+ - Add file manager for fast and easy files upload/download from the server
  - Security improvements (encryption) NOTE: This is an early test version - use at your own risk!

 ### License